DocumentWDP-6

 Practices to avoid:

-• Assuming others will understand your custom sequences
+• Assuming others will understand custom sequences without documentation

 • Using project-specific sequences for common patterns (use 001-030 instead)